JoaoRodrigues/sc-teaching/intermediate-python-2020/index.md

 )
 ```

 where `'name'` is the actual name that the argument is going to have in our code.
 If the name starts with one or more `-`, then the argument is optional.
 Optional arguments can have a short name and a long name, specified with `-X` and `--xxxxx` respectively.
-The short name, since it's short, can only have one letter so pick it wisely!
+The short name should be only a couple of letters long.
 See the example in our code, `-r` stands for radius, and its long name is `--km-per-day`.

 When defining arguments, you can also pass a number of options.
 For instance, a `help` text, for the formatter to use when you call `script.py -h`.
 Other common options are: